Scaling Cloud Controller

 How to Scale

-Before and after scaling Cloud Controller API VMs, you should verify that the Cloud Controller database is not overloaded.
+Before and after you scale Cloud Controller API VMs, verify that the Cloud Controller database is not overloaded.
 All Cloud Controller processes are backed by the same database, so heavy load on the database impacts API performance regardless of the number of Cloud Controllers deployed.
 Cloud Controller supports both PostgreSQL and MySQL, so there is no specific scaling guidance for the database.

-In CF deployments with internal MySQL clusters, a single MySQL database VM with CPU usage over ~80% can be considered overloaded.
+In Cloud Foundry deployments with internal MySQL clusters, a single MySQL database VM with CPU usage over 80% can be considered overloaded.
 When this happens, the MySQL VMs must be scaled up to prevent the added load of additional Cloud Controllers exacerbating the issue.

 Note Since Cloud Controller supports both PostgreSQL and MySQL external databases, there is no absolute guidance about what a healthy database looks like.
 In general, high database CPU utilization is a good indicator of scaling issues, but always defer to the documentation specific to your database.